ritwik-basak/ritwik-basak/README.md

 ## 🚀 About Me

+Currently working at E-Mech Solutions as a Software Engineer.
-AI Engineer with hands-on experience in agentic AI systems, RAG pipelines, and LLM-powered applications.
+Having hands-on experience in agentic AI systems, RAG pipelines, and LLM-powered applications.
 Skilled in building multi-step agent workflows using LangGraph and LangChain, retrieval-optimized knowledge bases with vector databases, and backend services using FastAPI.
 Eager to apply GenAI engineering skills to design and deploy AI-driven workflows for real-world problem-solving.